tinaarezoomanian/Semester-Project/README.md

 ---

+## 🌤️ Day/Night Modes

+- The scene switches between day and night by toggling a boolean flag (isDay), which changes the skybox textures and lighting to simulate time of day.
+- Users can control this by pressing the N key for night and M key for day.

+## ⭕ Hell Mode

+- Hell mode transforms the environment into a darker, more intense version by changing terrain textures to lava and altering the skybox.
+- It can be toggled using the H key and plays a distinct sound effect when activated.

-## 🐔 Chickens
+## 🐔 Chickens with Audio

 - Chickens spawn randomly on top of the terrain.
-- They like to randomly walk across terrain but never fall off the edge.
+They like to randomly walk across terrain but never fall off the edge.
+- Audio is used to enhance immersion with ambient chicken clucks and a sound cue for entering hell mode.
+Chickens randomly emit sounds from their 3D positions.

 ---